 Exercise and Spinal Fusion

-Through appropriate exercises, exercise can help with the speed of recover from spinal fusion.
-After the surgery, there is no degree of motion between the fused vertebrae.
-The spine is composed of a series of joints; thus, the adjacent segments have to compensate for fusion at one or more levels to restore pre-surgical mobility.
+Through appropriate exercises, exercise can help speed recovery from spinal fusion.
+After the surgery, there is no degree of motion between the fused spine.
 This can cause the adjacent segments to become hypermobile, resulting in pain above or below the fusion (Hall & Brody, 2005).
-The role of exercises after spinal fusion is valuable as it can help the achieve faster recovery time.
-The muscles supporting the lumbar vertebrae must be activated, endurance built and strength restored.
+The role of exercises after spinal fusion is valuable as it can help them achieve a faster recovery time.

-If you are recovering from spinal fusion or have a client with spinal fusion.
-I would recommend the spinal fusion exercise program that I give my clients that are recovering spinal fusion.
+Suppose you are recovering from spinal fusion or have a client with spinal fusion.
+I recommend the spinal fusion exercise program I give my clients recovering from spinal fusion.
 CLICK HERE to get more details.